Admissions

 • How to register?

-You need to set up an account in the IRK system (https://irk.uw.edu.pl/pl/ ), choose the programs you want to be admitted to and pay admissions fees by the required deadline.
+You need to set up an account in the IRK system (https://irk.uw.edu.pl/pl/ ), choose the program(s) you want to be admitted to, and pay admissions fees by the required deadline.

 • Is this a paid program?

-• What are the deadlines of registration?
+• What are the deadlines for registration?

-The online registration for the BA program of the year 2024/25 starts on June 6th, 2024.
-Here’s the link to the registration platform https://irk.uw.edu.pl/pl/ .The registration will close on July 10th, 2024.
+The online registration for the BA program of the year 2025/26 starts on June 5th, 2025.
+Here’s the link to the registration platform https://irk.uw.edu.pl/pl/ .The registration will close on July 9th, 2025.

-• How difficult it is to be admitted to the American Studies Center?
+• How difficult is it to be admitted to the American Studies Center?

 • How competitive is the selective entry admission at the ASC?